Many consumers, without herb gardens of their own, will choose to purchase dried herbs more frequently than fresh due to cost and convenience.

 Examples of these recipes would be ones such as pasta sauce, chili, soups, or other stewed dishes.

-Fresh herbs can be used in such applications, but are better suited to being added at the end of the cooking process, as they can loose potency if cooked too long.
+Fresh herbs can be used in these applications, but are better suited being added at the end of the cooking process, as they can lose their potency if cooked for too long.

-There are steps you can take to slow their deterioration, such as storing them in a cool dark place, but eventually they will lose their pungency.
+There are steps one can take to inhibit their deterioration like storing them in a cool dark place, but eventually they will lose their pungency.

-Only tarragon does not follow the rule: it is more potent (per measure) in its fresh form.
+The only herb, that this rule is not applicable to, is tarragon – it is more potent (per measure) in its fresh form.

-Given the choice to be stranded on a desert island with either herb form, I would obviously pick fresh, for its versatility, nutrients, and fresh flavour.
+Given the choice to be stranded on a dessert island with either herb form, I would obviously pick fresh for its versatility, nutrients, and fresh flavour.